CE-RISE-models/dpp-architecture/docs/approach/principles.md

 * **Overlapped models** allowing different representations of the same information
 * **Flexible composition** based on specific needs and requirements

-## User-Driven Profiles
+## User-Driven Model Selection

-Users are provided the possibility to build profiles of DPP data models to create tailored data structures for:
+Users have complete flexibility to select and combine models from the architecture based on their specific needs, without being constrained by predefined profiles.
+This approach allows them to:

-* Representing information in contexts specific to their needs
+* Start with the required core models and add others as needed
-* Storing data according to their technical and business requirements
+* Adapt their model selection over time as requirements evolve
-* Making sense of information stored in DPPs across different systems and standards
+* Maintain interoperability while customizing for their context

 ## Architecture Benefits